This agreement is entered into as of the Agreement Starts date signed by the Parties (the “Effective Date”).

 Right to Suspend

-If the Client fails to make payments when due three times over any two-month period, the Company may suspend the Deliverables until Client pays all outstanding fees plus a $250.00 reinstatement fee.
+If the Client fails to make payments when due three times over any three-month period, the Company may suspend the Deliverables until Client pays all outstanding fees plus a $250.00 reinstatement fee.

 Interest on Late Payments